Limerick City and County Council has approved a €1.73 billion budget for 2026 at a meeting in Dooradoyle today.

 Housing and building have received a 28% increase compared to 2025.

-Road maintenance and related services will receive €56.5 million, while €23.5 million has been designated to Limerick Fire & Rescue Service.
+Road maintenance and related services will receive €56.5 million, and €23.5 million will go to Limerick Fire & Rescue Service.

 The budget also introduces a new Vacant Business Premises Rate.